trailblazer7/event-tickets-app/README.md

 ### 2. Configure your local environment

-Copy the .env.local.example file in this directory to .env (which will be ignored by Git):
+Copy the .env.local.example file in this directory to .env (which will be ignored by Git).
+Set **VITE_API_URL** inside your environment

 ```
 cp .env.local.example .env